Diversity and Inclusion Starts with Identifying and Removing Biases

 Diversity without Inclusion means nothing.

-Organizations can leverage tools such as network analysis to view how different groups of people within the firm interact with each other.
-Companies can identify employees who are not well- integrated with the internal network and help them get connected with more people in the organization by introducing them to people who have larger networks.
+With Relational Analytics, companies can leverage an objective measure of inclusion alongside their surveys to identify employees from diverse backgrounds who are not well-integrated with the organization and help them get connected with more people in the organization by introducing them to people who have larger networks.

 You can identify whether male managers are forming stronger with bonds with their male reports as compared to their female reports, and vice versa for female managers to filter for bias in the performance review/ promotion process.
 This is also useful for leadership development to ensure people from different demographic groups are able to form bonds with stakeholders across the organization.